H1d3r/CS-EXTC2-ICMP/blog.md

 2. The Controller embeds a response into the Echo Reply, and responds to the Clients Echo Request

-Getting into it, this is how those above two work together:
+Getting into it, here’s how the client and controller interact in practice:

-1. ... [highish level steps of each action taken by each side]
+Lets assume that the `ICMP_PAYLOAD_SIZE` is set to 500 bytes.

+> This means that the data/payload field of each ICMP packet will be 500 bytes (4 for tag, 496 for data).
+>
+> Total packet size will be ICMP_PAYLOAD_SIZE + 8 (ICMP header) + 20 (IPV4) Header = 528 Bytes

+1. **Client Initialization**
+   The client starts by opening a raw ICMP socket and preparing to communicate with the controller.
+It embeds a short  message into an **ICMP Echo Request (Type 8)** — this message includes a custom 4-byte tag (`RQ47`) and a 4-byte integer indicating how much data the client expects to receive (e.g., the Beacon payload size).
+This is sent with **sequence number 0**.
+Sequence 0 == Give me payload.
-2. ...
+2. **Controller Acknowledgment**

-- **ICMP Echo Request (Type 8)**: Used by the client (“agent”) to signal the server (“controller”) and request data.
-- **ICMP Echo Reply (Type 0)**: Used by the controller to embed and send replies (including large payloads) back to the client.
-- **TAG (4 bytes)**: A fixed 4-byte marker (e.g. `RQ47`) prepended to every ICMP payload, so that unrelated OS pings or network noise are ignored.
-- **Chunking**: When the controller needs to send more data than fits in one ICMP packet (500 bytes), it splits the payload into multiple fragments.
-Each fragment still carries the same 4-byte tag.
+   When the controller receives this specially crafted Echo Request, it verifies the `RQ47` tag and confirms the request by replying with an **ICMP Echo Reply (Type 0)**, also tagged and marked as **sequence 0**.
+The reply includes the total size of the payload to be delivered back to the client.
+3. **Payload Delivery (Controller → Client)**
+   The controller breaks the payload into 496-byte* chunks (to avoid fragmentation issues) and sends each as a separate Echo Reply with **increasing sequence numbers** (starting at 1).
+Each reply is tagged (`RQ47`) and carries its slice of data.

+   > *assuming ICMP_PAYLOAD_SIZE is 500 as stated above.
+To get chunk size, do `ICMP_PAYLOAD_SIZE - 4`
+   >
+4. **Payload Reassembly & Execution (Client)**
+   The client receives the sequence of replies, validates the tag, and reassembles the payload using the sequence numbers.
+Once all expected fragments have arrived, the full payload (a Beacon) is written to memory and executed.
+5. **Beacon Proxying**

+   After launching the Beacon, the client enters a loop where it acts as a transparent proxy:

+   - Any Beacon output is wrapped in an **ICMP Echo Request** with `RQ47` and a sequence number > 0.
+   - The controller unwraps this data and forwards it to the Cobalt Strike TeamServer over a local TCP connection.
+   - Responses from the TeamServer are wrapped in Echo Replies and sent back to the client, again tagged and sequenced.

 ### Resources

-Here resources I found helpful while working on this project:
+Here are resources I found helpful while working on this project:

 [Fortra - CobaltStrike External C2](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/listener-infrastructue_external-c2.htm)